 This practicum course meets the requirements for adding a second level of authorization to the license.
-The learner must be in the classroom for 100 clock hours.
-If a student in already authorized in the middle school area and would like to add an authorization for elementary, the student would not have to go through the full student teaching experience.
-This course requires the development and teaching of one work sample.
-This is a supervised practicum (observation) experience that can be completed over several weeks.
-Seminar will meet weekly to debrief and help with the development of the work sample.
+The learner must be in the classroom.
+Assignments and supervision will be coordinated by the Education Department.
+This course requires the development, teaching, and completion of one work sample.
+This is a supervised practicum (observation) The seminar will meet weekly to debrief and help with the development of the work sample.
 Students must have completed all other M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
 Offered on a Pass/No Pass basis.
-(MAT)

-Student Teaching IA with Seminar
+Student Teaching 1A with Seminar

-Student teaching is a clinical experience in a supervised setting for five weeks.
-The candidate will be the lead teacher for one to two weeks minimum.
-The assignment will be in the candidate's primary level of authorization.
-The student will complete a draft of the work sample, with the first two sections completed following the directions as stated in the Work Sample Handbook.
-The work sample will be developed with the guidance of the cooperating teacher and the college supervisor.
-Assignments and supervision will be coordinated by the main campus Education Department.
+Student teaching is a clinical experience in a supervised setting for five weeks.-The assignment will be in the candidate's primary level of authorization.
+The work sample will be developed with the guidance of the mentor teacher and the college supervisor.
+The seminar will meet weekly to debrief and help with the development of work sample.
+Assignments and supervision will be coordinated by the Education Department.
 Students must have completed all other M.A.T. coursework with a cumulative GPA of at least 3.0 before student teaching.
 Offered on a Pass/No Pass basis.
-(MAT)
+Prerequisite: ED 690A.

-Student Teaching IB with Seminar
+Student Teaching 1B with Seminar

 The assignment for this clinical experience will be a continuation of the previous five week placement.
 Candidates will be in the same classroom and complete all requirements for their primary level of authorization.
 The candidate will complete the work sample, following the directions in the Work Sample Handbook.
-The work sample will be developed with the guidance of the cooperating teacher and the college supervisor.
+The work sample will be developed with the guidance of the mentor teacher and the college supervisor.
+The seminar will meet weekly to debrief and help with the development of the work sample.
 Student teacher placements and supervision will be coordinated by the main campus Education Department.
+Offered on a Pass-No Pass basis.
 Prerequisite: ED 691A.
-Offered on a Pass/No Pass basis.
-(MAT)